Mail directory policy

 - functional names may also comprise a single word, e.g. WEBCTHelp@ed.

 It is proposed that the form of the names for people should be as was agreed by CPAC in June 1993, namely "given name and surname" or "given name and initials and surname" separated by dots.
 The order of these items can be appropriate to the person's actual name e.g. J.Fred.Smith@ed.ac.uk, Kumi.Z@ed.ac.uk.
 Concern has been expressed that some staff, for example female staff, may wish to use their initials rather than firstname.
 The authors think that this could be accommodated as an option in extremis but prefer the option of requesting that a name be hidden from lookup.
 This is already an option with the current eddir system but would need to be re-implemented in a full directory service.
-Other feedback requested that the end-user could choose to have their universal-username (login-name)@ed.ac.uk as their preferred name.
+Other feedback requested that the end-user could choose to have their universal-username (login-name)@ed.ac.uk as their preferred name, as that is a deliverable address for all users with an email service entitlement.

 It is proposed that new users of the @ed.ac.uk name space would have just one personal name and existing users of the @ed.ac.uk name space would migrate towards having one preferred name.
 This is to make more of the name space available to people with similar names.